lee772943638-design/SiFli-SDK/docs/source/en/app_note/crash_analysis.md

 You can switch between different windows from the Window menu.

+If the window is accidentally closed, you can also enter the command below "B::" to run the wake-up process.

+For example: From the information in the following picture, we can see the heapAllocation window, whose full name is _B::AREA.view heapAllocation_.
+We can input this command to open the corresponding window, or we can directly input _AREA.view heapAllocation_.

 ![](../../assets/crash_analysis_hcpu_window_select.png)

+`B::v.f /l /c `The window is the function call stack of the crash site.

 The heapAllocation window displays the allocation status of all heap pools in the system, including the system heap and memheap_pool:
 - system heap: Pool used by `rt_malloc` and `lv_mem_alloc`.